 The same goes for your work.
 If you’re looking at it from the perspective of a person looking at Mount Everest, you’re never going to get much done that way.

 Break your work up into sections, set milestones to reach, and you’ll make progress in no time.

-It’s not something to master in a matter of days and requires consistent control over most of the activities in your day.
+It’s not something to master in a matter of days, rather it requires consistent control over most of your daily activities until it becomes a habit.

 Maybe you’re not one for a ‘distraction list.’
-If you find that this helps you in no way, then don’t do it.
+If you find that this helps you in no way, then don’t bother.

 Know the difference between ‘getting things done’ and ‘getting the right things done.’
 It’s all about finding that middle ground between productivity and efficiency where you’ll find most of your best work gets done.

-The good news is: you’re more than capable of boosting your own productivity.
+The good news is: you now know exactly how to boost productivity.
 Cut the distractions, form good habits, and take a look at what others are doing to find methods that work for you.

 Make sure to share this article with anyone you think could use it!

 When you find yourself in need of wine, coffee, kombucha, tea, beer, or snacks for your office or event, shoot us a message!

 This article was brought to you by Office Libations, your San Francisco Bay Area office coffee, keg delivery, and snack service.
 Delivering top local brands and kegs of cold brew coffee, kombucha, beer, and wine.